exadel-inc/etoolbox-backpack/CONTRIBUTING.md

 * Split lengthy methods in smaller parts.
 * Observe length of lines, and split lengthy lines where appropriate (between method arguments, before ternary operators, etc.).
 * Avoid introducing multi-line lambdas.
-* Observe succession of methods: public, then package-private, then private; publish static, then package-private static, etc. You may place a private method immediately after the preceding public if called from this public as a secondary routine.
+* Observe succession of methods: public, then package-private, then private; public static, then package-private static, etc. You may place a private method immediately after the preceding public if called from this public as a secondary routine.
 * Add `try-catch` blocks to reduce the risk of code termination.
 Never ignore caught exceptions.
 * When unsure, follow the style of the existing code files.

 #### For JavaScript / CSS / LESS code

-* Follow the style of the existing code files.
+* We use 4 spaces for indentation.
+* We always use strict mode.
+* We keep code compliant with ES5 standard, not a later one, to avoid minification issues.
+* Give meaningful variable and method names, leave comments where necessary.
+* Avoid using nested functions where possible.
+* Use linter to pursue best coding practices.

 #### For XML markup files